digitalgreenorg/coco/readme.md

 Here foreign_entity_name is the entity_name of the foreign element and attribute_name_in_json is the attribute name of this foreign element in json.
 The attribut_name_in_json has the following attributes:

-placeholder	String	The id of the element in formís html (in
+placeholder	String	The id of the element in form's html (in
 		dashboard.html) where the dropdown of this
 		foreign entity is inserted.

 name_field	String	the attribute name in f_entity's json which
 		needs to be shown in its dropdown

-dependency	list	List of various parameters if the elementís
+dependency	list	List of various parameters if the element's
 		dropdown depends upon the value of the other